Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 Do You Use Hot or Cold Water for Pizza Dough?

-To make pizza dough it’s better to use warm water at 95 degrees F, so the yeast can activate faster.
+To make pizza dough, it’s better to use warm water at 95 degrees F so that the yeast can activate faster.

 What Happens if You Add Too Much Water to Pizza Dough?